Justo Antonio de Olaguibel

-Justo Antonio de Olaguibel was a Spanish architect born in Vitoria on 7 August 1752.
-He died in Vitoria on 11 February 1818.
+Justo Antonio de Olaguibel (7 August 1752—11 February 1818) was a Spanish architect from Vitoria.
 Olaguibel was one of the most important neoclassic architects in the Basque Country.

-The architect studied in the Image School in Vitoria and in Royal San Fernando Academy of Madrid (in Spanish Academia Real San Fernando).
+He studied at the Image School in Vitoria and in Royal San Fernando Academy of Madrid (Spanish: Academia Real San Fernando).
 He designed many landmarks of Vitoria, such as Los Arquillos or the Plaza España of Vitoria.
-He also designed two roads: the one which connected Vitoria with La Guardia and the road that connected Briñas and Amurrio, in 1792 and in 1793.
+He also designed two roads: the one which connected Vitoria with La Guardia in 1792, and the road that connected Briñas and Amurrio, in 1793.

 Biography

 Early life

 The Olaguibel family was originally from Durango.
 However, in the XVIII the family was already located in Vitoria and it was related to the field of construction.
 Justo Antonio's father, who was a master builder, took a lot of care of his son's career, so he signed his son up at an early age in the Drawing School of Vitoria, which was dependent of the Real Sociedad Bascongada de Amigos del País.
 The father's aim was his son to be educated following the academic methods of that period.
 As a student, Olaguibel stood out among the other pupils, due to his fast learning.
 This fact encouraged Olaguibel to apply for a place in the Royal San Fernando Academy of Fine Art, in Madrid, in order to improve his studies in architecture and to achieve the qualification he needed.